viniciusfernandes/notification-system/README.md

 * If you want to enable the customer notifications again you can hit this endpoint `DELETE => http://localhost:8099/notification-system/advertisement-exclusions/customers/111`
 * Repeat the Sending Notifications steps and you can check the USER ID=111 will be able to receive notifications.

-## Getting Help
-Are you having trouble on running this application?
-Send an email to viniciussf@hotmail.com and we will reply to you as soon as we can

 ## About this Solution

 ### Scenario: Marketing and Data Mining